MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 ![______](../../media/enhance-your-environment/audio-zones/029-angle-curve.png)

 **Tip**: Voice Settings and Voice Setting Collections are *Scriptable Objects*.
-A Voice Setting Collection Scriptable Object can be added to the overall environment, to an acoustic zone, (tbd what is this?) in the environment, or to an Audio Zone in the environment.
+A Voice Setting Collection Scriptable Object can be added to the overall environment or to an Acoustic Zone or Audio Zone in the environment.

 **Note**: You get a lot more control over audio with the Voice Setting properties than by using Unity Spatial Audio source.

-## Customizing
+## Create custom Audio Zone features

 You don't have to be limited to the Voice Collections, Voice Settings and Filters that come with the Audio Zone package.
 You can copy any of these and then alter them to create your own customized features.
 In this example, let's assume we want a Voice Setting with a slightly different Reverb Filter.